DavisChappins/CondorWorldServerUDP_py/README.md

 5. The sniffer will begin capturing packets and you'll see:
    - Real-time status updates (Idle → Transmitting)
    - Process ID (PID) in the dashboard
-   - Log files created in the project directory
+   - Log files created in the `logs/` directory

 6. **Change landscape**: Stop the server, select a different landscape from the dropdown, then start again